People may feel short of breath or faint, or they may have fever or weight loss.

 When they stand, people with a myxoma in the left atrium may feel short of breath or may faint.
-With standing, the force of gravity pulls the myxoma into the opening of the mitral valve, blocking blood flow through the heart.
+When a person is standing, the force of gravity pulls the myxoma into the opening of the mitral valve, blocking blood flow through the heart.
 This blockage causes a transient drop in blood pressure because less blood is able to be pumped from the heart.
 Lying down typically causes the myxoma to move away from the valve and relieves the symptoms.

 Pieces of a myxoma or blood clots that form on the surface of the myxoma may break off (becoming emboli), travel through the bloodstream to other organs, and block arteries there.
 The resulting symptoms depend on which artery is blocked.
-For example, a blocked artery in the brain blocked by tumor emboli from a left atrial myxoma may cause a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , and an artery in the lung blocked by emboli from a right atrial myxoma may cause pain and coughing up of blood.
+For example, an artery in the brain blocked by tumor emboli from a left atrial myxoma may cause a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , and an artery in the lung blocked by emboli from a right atrial myxoma may cause pain and coughing up of blood.
 Emboli are the most common complication of myxomas.

-Myxomas are suspected based on the symptoms.
-With a stethoscope, doctors may hear a sound (heart murmur) produced by abnormal blood flow.
+Myxomas are suspected based on the person's symptoms.
+With a stethoscope, doctors may hear a sound (heart murmur Physical Examination ) produced by abnormal blood flow.
 The myxoma may block blood flow to or from the heart.

 Surgical removal of the myxoma usually cures the person.
-After surgery, echocardiography is performed periodically for about 5 years to be sure that the myxoma does not recur.
+After surgery, echocardiography is done periodically for about 5 years to be sure that the myxoma does not recur.